ivan-paz/parametric-perceptual-exploration/assessment_questionnarie.md

 ##3.
 Generalization

 ###Accuracy
+Do you perceive the produced pattern consistent with the selected class?

 |   |1  |2  | 3 |4  |5  |6  |7  |8  |9  |10 |11 |12 |13 |14 |15 |16 |17 |18 |19 |20 |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|